Evelina Schwarzschild

 Ruth with pageboys Anthony (aged 6, left) and David (aged 8, right).
 Ted’s 1938 RAF certificate.

-In 1955 Evelina’s youngest daughter Joyce Mayer married Leslie Jackson in Hampstead.
-I clearly remember the wedding celebrant commenting on Evelina’s tears during the wedding, but he misunderstood their meaning - these were definitely not the customary tears of joy.
-Not only had Leslie’s mother Florence lived and worked as a ladies’ maid in Evelina’s parents’ household, but the Jacksons were Christians and Joyce converted to Christianity!
-But the marriage was a happy one, Joyce and Leslie lived near Chelmsford until Leslie’s death in 1995 aged 75.
+In 1955 Evelina’s youngest daughter Joyce Mayer, aged 34, married Leslie Jackson, aged 49, at a Hampstead Registry Office.
+I remember the wedding celebrant commenting on Evelina’s tears during the wedding, but he misunderstood their meaning - these were not the customary tears of joy.
+Not only had Leslie’s mother Florence Turner worked as a Ladies Maid for Evelina’s parents, but the Jacksons were Christians and Joyce had converted to Christianity.
+Leslie ran Jacksons Garden Centre in Great Baddow, near Chelmsford, Essex, and lived in the same street his whole life.
+The marriage was a happy one, lasting 40 years until Leslie’s death in 1995 aged 89.
+Their adopted daughter Joan married and lived locally with her husband and two daughters.

 For much of her later life, Evelina was crippled by arthritis and used an invalid carriage as her mode of transport; in this picture she is with her grandson Keith Mayer.